sandiegopython/test-driven-django-development/tutorials/02-models.rst

     $ python manage.py makemigrations
     $ python manage.py migrate

-Don't worry about migrations just yet, we'll get to them later.
+Don't worry about the details of migrations just yet, we'll learn about them in a later section of the tutorial.
+For now, just think of migrations as Django's way of managing changes to models and the corresponding database.

 ..
 TIP::
     If you notice, this code is written in a very particular way.
 There are